theanonhackuk/Telnethack/README.md

 Telnet Bruteforce

-Script to bruteforce Telnet user and password
+Script to bruteforce Telnet user and password created by Anonymous Content

 ./telnet-hack.py